ICPSR Digital Preservation Policy Framework

 - ensure that digital content at ICPSR can be provided to users and exchanged with partner and other digital archives so that it remains readable, meaningful, and understandable

-- participate in the development of digital preservation community standards, practice, and research-based solutions
+- participate in the development and promulgation of digital preservation community standards, practice, and research-based solutions

 - develop a scalable, reliable, sustainable, and auditable digital preservation repository

 - manage the hardware, software, and storage media components of the digital preservation function in accordance with environmental standards, quality control specifications, and security requirements.